Saint Petersburg: Toponymy

 After the October Revolution, the name Red Petrograd (Красный Петроград, Krasny Petrograd) was often used in newspapers and other prints until the city was renamed Leningrad in January 1924.

 The referendum on restoring the historic name was held on 12 June 1991, with 55% of voters supporting "Saint Petersburg" and 43% supporting "Leningrad".
 Renaming the city Petrograd was not an option.
 This change officially took effect on 6 September 1991.
 Meanwhile, the oblast which surrounds Saint Petersburg is still named Leningrad.

 Having passed the role of capital to Petersburg, Moscow never relinquished the title of "capital", being called pervoprestolnaya ('first throned') for 200 years.
 An equivalent name for Petersburg, the "Northern Capital", has re-entered usage today since several federal institutions were recently moved from Moscow to Saint Petersburg.
 Solemn descriptive names like "the city of three revolutions" and "the cradle of the October Revolution" used in the Soviet era are reminders of the pivotal events in national history that occurred here.
 Petropolis is a translation of a city name to Greek, and is also a kind of descriptive name: Πέτρ- is a Greek root for 'stone', so the "city from stone" emphasizes the material that had been forcibly made obligatory for construction from the first years of the city (a modern Greek translation is Αγία Πετρούπολη, Agia Petroupoli).

 Saint Petersburg has been traditionally called the "Window to Europe" and the "Window to the West" by the Russians.
 The city is the northernmost metropolis with more than 1 million people in the world, and is also often described as the "Venice of the North" or the "Russian Venice" due to its many water corridors, as the city is built on swamp and water.
-Furthermore, it has strongly Western European-inspired architecture and culture, which is combined with the city's Russian heritage.
+Furthermore, it has strongly Western European-inspired architecture and culture (Note: See history of architecture § Renaissance, architecture of Russia, Western culture, culture of Europe, culture of Russia), which is combined with the city's Russian heritage.
 Another nickname of Saint Petersburg is "The City of the White Nights" because of a natural phenomenon which arises due to the closeness to the polar region and ensures that in summer the night skies of the city do not get completely dark for a month.
 The city is also often called the "Northern Palmyra", due to its extravagant architecture.